EcoFriendly

 The Resurgence of Sustainably Sourced Spruce Gum

 The growing demand for sustainable, nature-based products has reignited interest in spruce gum.
-Nathan and Sons is leading the charge, making wildly cultivated spruce gum more accessible to modern consumers.
+Nathan and Sons is making wild-harvested spruce gum more accessible to modern consumers.
 This renewed interest reflects a global shift toward eco-conscious living and a desire to reconnect with natural, minimally processed products.

 5 Reasons to Try Hand-Harvested Spruce Gum